 The Story of Shenkin and our Family

 Tzvi Haikin was born in Warsaw, Poland.
 At the age of 13, his entire family were killed in the holocaust.
 The only survivor, he ran away to Russia where he was caught and sent to a working camp in Siberia, where temperatures reached -60 degrees.
 Having lived through some of the toughest times of his life, two years later, he ran away to Persia, where temperatures soared over 40 degrees.
 From there, he crossed to Egypt and volunteered with the English army (Anders’ army).
-He was a truck driver and used to move weapons from Egyptto Syria through Palestine (now Israel).
+He was a truck driver and used to move weapons from Egypt to Syria through Israel.

 One time he stopped in Israel, he met Miriam Sandler.
 Miriam’s father’s name was Moshe, he owned a dough factory.
 It was the first one run with an engine in 1945.
 Moshe used to make and sell ‘Kvake’ (muesli) to the English army that stayed in Israel and sold them food for their horses.
 Tzvi fell in love with Miriam and they married and had three children.
 In 1967, Miriam and Tzvi opened a bakery in Melabis and they called it Miky bakery (short for Miriam).